ibm-cloud-architecture/terraform-openshift4-vcd/README.md

-# OpenShift 4.6 UPI Deployment with Static IPs
+# OpenShift UPI Deployment with Static IPs on VMWare Cloud Director

-**Unfortunately, the new capability of OpenShift 4.6 to pass Static IP's thru the ignition string `(guestinfo.afterburn.initrd.network-kargs="ip=<ip>::<gateway>:<netmask>:<hostname>:<iface>:none nameserver=srv1 [nameserver=srv2 [nameserver=srv3 [...]]]")` don't currently work in the VCD environment because the ignition strings depend on VMWare vm_advanced_config parameters, which aren't available in VCD.
-A bugzilla has been opened ([Bugzilla ID 1913791](https://bugzilla.redhat.com/show_bug.cgi?id=1913791)) but its really a VCD issue.
-To get around this issue, the best approach is to come up with a scheme for DHCP reservations for the OpenShift servers based on MAC address.
-There is now a DHCP Server that runs on the LoadBalancer VM.
-This means you can't use DHCP in the Edge Gateway for the subnet you are using.
-If you start DHCP services in the Edge Gateway, make sure you don't include this subnet.**

 **Change History:**
+- 2/14/2021 - Move explaination for our choice to use DHCP for static IP provisioning.
+See https://github.com/ibm-cloud-architecture/terraform-openshift4-vcd/issues/3

 - 2/01/2021 - Added "Experimental Flag" "create_vms_only".
 If you set this flag to true, OCP won't be installed, the vm's will be created and the OCP installer will be loaded to the installer/cluster_id directory.
 There is currently a bug so when you run `terraform apply` the first time, it fails with some error messages after creation of a few VM's but just run `terraform apply` again and it should complete successfully

 - 1/25/2021 - The Loadbalancer VM will be automatically started at install time to ensure that DHCP and DNS are ready when the other machines are started.

+- 1/25/2021 - Create project.
+This project is a combination of the terraform scripting from [ibm-cloud-architecture/terraform-openshift4-vmware](https://github.com/ibm-cloud-architecture/terraform-openshift4-vmware) and the setup instructions from [VCD Toolkit](https://github.com/vmware-ibm-jil/vcd_toolkit_for_openshift).
 The benefits of this code vs. the VCD Toolkit are:
-  - vcd toolkit doesn't update LB haproxy.cfg file properly if you change the number of nodes.
-You have to manually update.
+  - Supports OCP 4.6
+  - Supports variable number of workers.
+VCD toolkit hardcoded the worker count and  related LoadBalancer configuration.
-  - This code checks for outstanding CSR's and automatically approves them so no more manual step.
+  - Automatic approval of outstanding CSR's.
+No more manual step.
-  - Install doesn't require multiple steps of running scripts, then terraform then more scripts.
+  - Less manual steps overall.
+Does not require multiple steps of running scripts, then terraform then more scripts.
 Just set variables, run terraform, then start VM's.

+## Overview
-Deploy OpenShift 4.6 and later using static IP addresses for CoreOS nodes.
+Deploy OpenShift 4.6 and later on VMWare Cloud Director using static IP addresses for CoreOS nodes.
 The `ignition` module will inject code into the cluster that will automatically approve all node CSRs.
 This runs only once at cluster creation.
 You can delete the `ibm-post-deployment` namespace once your cluster is up and running.

-**NOTE**: This requires OpenShift 4.6 or later to deploy, if you're looking for 4.5 or earlier, take a look at the `pre-4.6` [branch](https://github.com/ibm-cloud-architecture/terraform-openshift4-vmware/tree/pre-4.6)
+**NOTE**: This requires OpenShift 4.6 or later, if you're looking for 4.5 or earlier, see the [VCD Toolkit](https://github.com/vmware-ibm-jil/vcd_toolkit_for_openshift) or the `terraform-openshift4-vcd pre-4.6` [branch](https://github.com/ibm-cloud-architecture/terraform-openshift4-vmware/tree/pre-4.6)

 **NOTE**: Requires terraform 0.13 or later.